twpayne/chezmoi/assets/chezmoi.io/docs/reference/command-line-flags/global.md

 recognized by `parseBool`.
 The default is `auto` which will only use the builtin git if `git.command` cannot be found in `$PATH`.

+!!! info

+    chezmoi's builtin git has only supports the HTTP and HTTPS transports and does not support `git-repo` externals.

 ## `-v`, `--verbose`

 Set verbose mode.
 In verbose mode, chezmoi prints the changes that it is making